Age UK

 “As I and many other people know from our own experience, caring for someone is a tough job which even when done willingly, can exact a heavy toll on the carer – practically, emotionally and often financially too.

-“Over 2 million carers in this country are themselves aged 65 plus and astonishingly, over 417,000 carers are themselves 80 and above.
-Also, there are over 1.1 million sandwich carers in the UK who are caring for an older relative as well as bringing up a family.
+“‘2.1 million carers in this country are themselves aged 65 plus and astonishingly, 420,000 carers are aged 80 and above.
+Also, there are 1 million sandwich carers in the UK who are caring for an older relative as well as bringing up a family.’

 “Whoever they are, all carers need our support.
 Unfortunately, as the State has retreated and failed to fulfil its social care duties it is the individual carers and families who are having to pick up the pieces.

-“Age UK provides independent information and advice for carers and their families now.
+“Age UK provides independent information and advice for carers and their families.
 We also campaign for social care to be reformed and properly funded.
-Ensuring carers get the support they deserve and should be entitled to as of right is very much part of our vision as a charity.”
+Ensuring carers get the support they deserve and should be entitled to as a right is very much part of our vision as a charity.”

 For more information: